mozilla-conduit/conduit-docs/phabricator-user.rst

 **MozPhab** is a custom command-line tool, `moz-phab
 <https://github.com/mozilla-conduit/review>`_, which communicates to Phabricator's
-API, providing several conveniences, including support for submitting series of commits.
+API, providing several conveniences, including support for submitting a series of commits.

 .. _creating-account: